Maths

 - Pupils are given the opportunity to make useful connections between Mathematical reasoning and problem solving to the ‘real world’.

-- Big Maths allows teachers and pupils alike to embed learned knowledge, concepts and procedures to their Long Term Memory by repeating, consolidating and retrieving.
+- Our maths curriculum allows teachers and pupils alike to embed learned knowledge, concepts and procedures to their Long Term Memory by repeating, consolidating and retrieving.

-- Devonshire’s Mathematics curriculum identifies gaps in pupils’ Mathematical knowledge.
+- Devonshire’s Mathematics curriculum identifies gaps in pupils’ Mathematical knowledge through adaptive teaching and carefully planned questioning.

 - All teachers have sufficient Mathematical and teaching content knowledge to deliver topics effectively and have been given considerable amounts of CPD through insets, twilights, staff meetings and 1:1 planning and marking workshops with the Maths Subject Lead.